Configure timeouts

 Configure the timeouts you want to change.

-For any given setting, select Custom to define your own value, Default to return to the system default value.
+For any setting, select Custom to specify your own value or Default to use the system default value.
 In most cases, the maximum timeout is 1193 hours.

 You can disable some timeouts by selecting Disable.

 • Console Timeout—The idle time until a connection to the console is closed, range is 0 or 5 to 1440 minutes.
 The default is 0, which means the session does not time out.
-If you change the value, existing console sessions use the old timeout value.
-The new value applies to new connections only.
+If you change the value, existing console sessions will continue to use the previous timeout value.
+The updated timeout will apply only to new connections.

 • Translation Slot (xlate)The idle time until a NAT translation slot is freed.
 This duration must be at least 1 minute.
 The default is 3 hours.